BatemaDevelopment/Dockercord-Bot/README.md

 <br>
 Paste them into the `<INSERT_GUILD_ID>` and `<INSERT_CLIENT_ID>` spots respectively.
 <br>
-Now you can use my referral link (https://railway.app?referralCode=BatemaDevelopment) to sign up for the best Cloud Hosting Service, so you can deploy your Discord Bot 24/7 (until you run out of credits).
+Now you can use my referral link (https://railway.app?referralCode=BatemaDevelopment) to sign up for the best Cloud Hosting Service, so you can deploy your Discord Bot 24/7 (until you run out of your $5.00 (USD) credits for the month).
 CONGRATS!
 You just deployed your Discord Bot!
 I hope you enjoy!